Skip to content

 • No reliance on a centralized repository of metadata like package managers

-• Support multiple platforms and architectures
+• Support for multiple platforms and architectures

 • Support private repositories (this was a feature removed from homebrew)